 Inform your bank why you are breaking up (You can use our sample letter as a guide).

 Encourage your workplace, congregation, or alma mater to use a community development bank or credit union if they do not already do so.
 Also, if you are on the board of any nonprofits, or live in a condo or housing co-op, encourage these organizations to switch too.
-For colleges and universities, turn to Responsible Endowments Coalition.
+For colleges and universities, and other endowed institutions, turn to the Intentional Endowments Network for information on mobilizing capital for broad-based economic opportunity.

 Tell all your friends and family about your great new banking relationship and why you made the choice to switch.